Coldcard/firmware/docs/dev-access.md

 can be false positive, but in Mk4 we've worked hard to avoid those cases.

-A checksum error on the firmware itself (the main code) will always fail with a "corrupt firmware" (lemon) icon.
-The broken firmware is not started, but it's possible to recover the COLDCARD using a firmware from an SD Card.
+A checksum error on the firmware itself (the main code) will always fail with a "(lemon icon) Firmware?" screen.
+The broken firmware is not started, but it's possible to recover the COLDCARD using a firmware loaded from an SD Card.

 You cannot load *new* code via the SD Card firmware recovery mode.
 It requires the new firmware (based on whatever is found on SD Card)